shubhu-393/SPACE-THEMED-CALCULATOR/README.md

 Person 2 weight (kg): 59

 🪐 Total mass on Jupiter: 290.61 kg
-🚫 Invalid choice.
-Please select from the menu.
 ## 🌟 Future Plans

 - Add a GUI version using tkinter